 We encourage parents and community representatives to contact the Christina Early Education Center to express feedback with the program.
 If you are concerned with your child or something in the classroom, please let your child's teacher know as soon as possible.
 These types of concerns are usually resolved at the classroom level by discussion with the classroom staff.
-If you and the teacher are not able to resolve the problem, please contact the Family Services Coordinator/ Building Administrator to discuss your concerns.
-If your concern involves personnel issues or operations issues (how the program is run) please contact the Family Services Coordinator/Building Administrator.
+If you and the teacher are not able to resolve the problem, please contact the Family Services Coordinator/ Building Principal to discuss your concerns.
+If your concern involves personnel issues or operations issues (how the program is run) please contact the building Administration.